Sales Nexus CRM

 New Study Reveals Pesticides' Disruptive Effects on Gut Microbiota and Inflammation

-A preclinical study highlights how pesticide compounds adversely affect gut bacteria and the body's inflammatory system, with potential implications for health and biotechnology research.
+A preclinical study detailed how pesticide compounds disrupt specific gut bacteria and affect the body's inflammatory system, offering precise data for research.

 New Study Reveals Pesticides' Disruptive Effects on Gut Microbiota and Inflammation